310th Air Refueling Squadron: Strategic Air Command KC-97 operations

 The second predecessor of the flight is the 310th Air Refueling Squadron, which was activated on 8 October 1952 at Smoky Hill Air Force Base, Kansas as part of the 310th Bombardment Wing.
 It was not until January 1953, however, that the squadron received its first Boeing KC-97 Stratofreighters.
 Although the squadron focused on refueling the Boeing B-29 Superfortresses, and after 1954, the Boeing B-47 Stratojets of its parent 310th Wing, it provided air refueling support with for Strategic Air Command (SAC) bombers through the 1950s and early 1960s.

-The squadron deployed with its parent 310th Wing to England as part of Operation Reflex on two occasions.
+The squadron deployed with its parent 310th Wing to England on two occasions.
 The first was to RAF Upper Heyford from March to June 1955 and the second to RAF Greenham Common from October 1956 to January 1957.
-During Operation Reflex deployments with the 310th Wing, the squadron's aircraft also served as transports, carrying extra air crew, support personnel, and spare parts.
+During deployments with the 310th Wing, the squadron's aircraft also served as transports, carrying extra air crew, support personnel, and spare parts.

 Later, the squadron made deployments with its KC-97s to forward locations, placing it ahead of the faster Stratojets it would refuel, and on their programmed route.
 The squadron deployed to England on detached duty at RAF East Kirkby from November until December 1957.
 SAC also deployed the squadron to Ernest Harmon Air Force Base, Newfoundland from 1 to 28 March 1954 and 28 December 1955 to 28 February 1956 and to Goose Air Base, Newfoundland from 25 March to 8 July 1958 to provide air refueling support in the North Atlantic area.
 The squadron began to phase out its KC-97s in October 1961, losing its final airplane in November 1963, when it became non-operational.

 During the Cuban Missile Crisis, SAC assumed DEFCON 3 status on 23 October, The 310th Wing dispersed a portion of its aircraft to other bases to reduce their vulnerability.
 By November, SAC had returned to its normal readiness status.